MiningDAO/DeMine/test/TestPlan.md

 ## DeMineAgent

-NFT Contract only:
+Pool
-[x] pool set, from non-nft should fail
+[x] transferPool with non-owner, should fail
-- pool set, pool stats should be updated
+[x] transferPool with owner, should success

-- receive nft, from non-nft should fail
+NFT Interaction
-- receive nft, token stats should be updated
+[x] [transfer]receive nft, from not minted tokens should fail [x] [transfer batch]receive nft, from not minted tokens should fail [x] [transfer]receive nft, from non-nft should fail [x] [transfer batch]receive nft, from non-nft should fail [x] [transfer]receive nft, token stats should be updated [x] [transfer batch]receive nft, token stats should be updated

 DeMineAgent State Update:
 - set reward token recipient from non owner should fail